 The Hyperbolic Tangent Model (Version 1) for 200 kN Large-Scale Magneto-Rheological Fluid (MR) Damper includes a model of the pulse-width modulated (PWM) power amplifier providing current to the damper and a hyperbolic tangent model of the controllable force behavior of the MR damper.

-The physical counterpart of this model is the 200 kN large-scale MR dampers that are manufactured by the Lord Corporation.
-The damper is 1.47 m (58 inches) in length, weighs approximately 2.734 kN (615 lbs), and has an available stroke of 584 mm (23 inches).
-The damper's accumulator can accommodate a temperature change in the fluid of 80oF (27oC).
-The damper can provide control forces of over 200 kN (45 kip).
+The physical counterparts of this model are the large-scale 200 kN MR damper that were manufactured by the Lord Corporation.
+The damper is 1.47 m in length, weighs approximately 2.734 kN, and has an available stroke of 584 mm.
+The accumulator of the MR damper&amp;nbsp;can accommodate a temperature change in the fluid of 80oF.
+The damper can provide control forces of over 200 kN.
+A schematic of the large-scale MR damper is shown below.

 The MR damper is controlled with a low voltage, current driven command signal.
-An Advanced Motion Controls PWM Servo-Amplifier (30A8) powered by an 80 volts (V) DC, 5 A unregulated linear power supply is used to provide the command signal that controls the electromagnetic field for each damper.
-The PWM Servo-Amplifier is controlled by a 0-5 V DC signal and utilizes pulse-width modulation for current control.
-The input control signal can be switched at a rate up to 1 kHz.
+An Advanced Motion Controls pulse-width modulated (PWM) Servo-Amplifier is powered by an 80 volt DC, 5 amp unregulated linear power supply.
+The servo-amplifier is used to provide the command signal that controls the electromagnetic field for each damper.
+The PWM Servo-Amplifier is controlled by a 0-5 volt DC signal and utilizes pulse width modulation for current control.
+The input control signal can be switched at a rate of up to 1 kHz.
 Each damper has been fitted with a 1.5KE75A transient voltage suppressor to protect the MR damper electromagnetic coils from unintended and damaging voltage peaks, limiting the peak voltage to 75 volts.

 Researchers should cite this work as follows: